sergeykhargelia/firstSite/README.md

-# Hello, this is myt first site using GitHub Pages
+# Hello, this is my first site using GitHub Pages